-Nia Imani Family, Inc. is Milwaukee’s only long-term transitional housing facility (up to 12 months) with wrap-around services for it residents.
+Nia Imani Family, Inc. is Milwaukee’s only long-term transitional housing facility (24 months) with wrap-around services accessible to it's residents.
 It is for homeless, pregnant or young mothers between the ages of 18 and 25 most of whom are without a job or the income to support themselves and their children.

 Life skills training: Women Who Live at Nia Imani Family, Inc. must commit to the following: